Open Thread 84.75

 The original question wasn’t about profit seeking, it was about corporate profits, which is a far more limited subset of profit seeking.

-So you’re saying, for people who believe this, that all transnational agreements (and laws pertaining to borders) which deal with movement of humans, information, goods, money, shipping, fishing, etc… across borders should prioritize corporate profits regardless of what else is negotiated away or left off the table in favor of prioritizing corporate profits, because only prioritizing corporate profits can maximize the benefit to humanity as a whole.
+So you’re saying, for people who believe this, that all transnational agreements (and laws pertaining to borders) which deal with movement of humans, information, goods, money, shipping, fishing, pollution, etc… across borders should prioritize corporate profits regardless of what else is negotiated away or left off the table in favor of prioritizing corporate profits, because only prioritizing corporate profits can maximize the benefit to humanity as a whole.

 I might be straw-manning this position, I really am unsure, so feel free to set me straight.
 But if not, I’m sorry, but this seems like a dangerous monomania.